mdn/yari/README.md

 One potential advantage is that you can get a more complete list of all possible "flaws" across all documents before you even visit them.

-The two most fundamental CLI commands are:
+The most fundamental CLI command is:

     yarn build
-    yarn build:render

 ### What gets built

-`yarn build` builds every `index.md` into an `index.json` which contains all input data for our React client to render a page.
+Every `index.html` becomes two files:

-`yarn build:render` renders every of the previously built `index.json` into a `index.html` which contains the fully formed and complete HTML for the page.
+- `index.html` — a fully formed and complete HTML file
+- `index.json` — the state information React needs to build the page in the client

 ### Flaw checks